 These extra precautions mean that Teacup Maltese puppies cost between $750 and $2,000 USD.

-An expensive price tag, and their popularity, makes this breed a favorite for “backyard breeders” and puppy mills.
+An expensive price tag, and their popularity, make this dog breed a favorite for “backyard breeders” and puppy mills.
 These types of people tend to care more about making a quick buck than the welfare of their dogs.

 Avoiding these types of breeders is easy if you know what to look for:

-- A good breeder never advertises their dogs on places like CraigsList or GumTree
+- A good breeder never advertises a dog on places like CraigsList or GumTree

-- A good breeder will perform all necessary health checks on the sire and dam before breeding
+- A good breeder will perform all necessary health checks on the sire and dam of the dog breed before breeding

-- A good breeder will be more than happy for you to see your puppy multiple times with their mom
+- A good breeder will be more than happy for you to see your Teacup Maltese puppy multiple times with their mom

-- Due to stud breeding, it may not always be possible to see the father, but a good breeder will be more than happy to provide you with information on his health and temperament
+- Due to stud breeding, it may not always be possible to see the father of the Maltese puppy, but a good breeder will be more than happy to provide you with information on his health and temperament

-This dog’s smaller size makes him incredibly fragile.
+The teacup smaller size of this Maltese breed makes him incredibly fragile.

-Their enthusiasm for being by your side is contagious, but, great care should be taken as if they get under your feet it is very easy to miss them and for an accident to happen.
+Their enthusiasm for being by your side is contagious, but, great care should be taken particularly if your Teacup Maltese puppy gets under your feet it is very easy to miss them and for an accident to happen.

-On top of this, stairs can be a massive challenge for a tiny dog and an even bigger accident waiting to happen.
+On top of this, stairs can be a massive challenge for a tiny dog such as a Maltese Teacup, and an even bigger accident waiting to happen.

-Consequently, these dogs are most often seen in houses that are all on one floor, such as a flat or a bungalow.
+Consequently, Teacup Maltese are most often seen in houses that are all on one floor, such as a flat or a bungalow.

 As playful and loving as these dogs are, it is important that all play around young children is supervised.

-Although watching these tiny dogs interact with tiny children is very cute, children and can be quite boisterous and these dogs are so small it does not take much for something to break.
+Although watching these tiny Teacup Maltese interact with tiny children is very cute, children can be quite boisterous and this dog breed is so small that it does not take much for something to break.

-It is therefore imperative that these dogs are treated with care, and so if interaction with a child is essential, it is just as important to teach the child to play with the dog.
+It is therefore imperative that Teacup Maltese are treated with care, and so if interaction with a child is essential, it is just as important to teach the child to play with the dog.

 9. Teacup Maltese Dogs Are Prone To Hypoglycaemia

-The most common one is hypoglycaemia (i.e. low blood sugar) – this can cause seizures and even death if not carefully monitored.
+The most common one in this dog breed is hypoglycemia (i.e. low blood sugar) – this can cause seizures and even death if not carefully monitored.

-To help manage this condition, a teacup dog should eat three or four times a day to help maintain their blood sugar levels.
+To help manage this condition, a teacup Maltese dog should eat three or four times a day to help maintain its blood sugar levels.

-The Maltese dog is also known for their dental problems.
+The Teacup Maltese dog breed is also known for its dental problems.

 Owners should be prepared to regularly brush their teeth, use dental chews, and have regular visits to the doggy dentist.

-Maltese dogs also are prone to liver, heart and respiratory problems due to its smaller designer size.
+Teacup Maltese dogs also are prone to liver, heart, and respiratory problems due to their smaller designer size.

-Prospective owners of this dog should be prepared for higher than average vet bills, and it is something to consider when looking to purchase one of these pups.
+Prospective owners of this dog breed should be prepared for higher than average vet bills, and it is something to consider when looking to purchase a Maltese puppy.

 On average a Teacup Maltese lives between 12 and 15 years.

-As you can see, the Teacup Maltese is a lot more than just a cute pup in a handbag or a teacup.
+As you can see, the Teacup Maltese is a lot more than just a cute Maltese puppy in a handbag or a teacup.

-These ancient dogs have seen the rise and fall of civilisations and have had many famous owners before falling into your lap.
+This ancient dog breed has seen the rise and fall of civilizations and has had many famous owners before falling into your lap.

-Although notoriously fussy, they are a loving and loyal pet.
+Although notoriously fussy, Teacup Maltese is a loving and loyal pet.

-Whether you own this tiny pooch, are looking to get one, or are just passing through, feel free to leave us a comment telling us your thoughts on this gorgeous little dog.
+Whether you own a Maltese Teacup, are looking to get one, or are just passing through, feel free to leave us a comment telling us your thoughts on this gorgeous little teacup dog.